atsaloli/cf3-tutorial/source/200-020-Definitions-0100-Promise_Type_example.CLASSONLY.md

+### Promise type is followed by one colon

 The promise type is always followed by a single colon.

 ```cfengine3
 files: